-3.3 Standard Analysis Output - STHC Reports & Covering Letter
+Standard STHC Analysis Output - School Reports & Covering Letter

-Analysis stats - The key results of our analysis are listed on the first two pages of the report:
+The key results of our analysis are listed on the first two pages of the report:-

 - Table with mode of travel breakdown for school plus authority average